AnthonyKenny98/GroupChatBot/README.md

 ## <a name="config"></a>Configuration
 The GroupChatBot determines which of the above actions to take based on a probability distribution function.
 You can edit this by putting an integer next to each of the actions within `src/chatbot/config.txt`.
 These integers do not need to sum to any particular number.

-You can also select which subreddits you want the bot to pull memes from within this file.
+You can also select which subreddits you want the bot to pull memes from, and banned words from reddit roasts, within this file.

 ## <a name="api"></a>Api Reference